NilsBacke/p5-js/README.md

 # p5-js
-An assortment of little projects written in javascript using the p5 library
+A collection of little projects written in javascript using the p5 library

 2PlayerPong:
 A 2 Player game (on the same machine) that simulates the infamous arcade game "Pong," but vertical instead of horizontal.